overture-stack/website/.dev/tech-debt.md

 ---

-Lint runs, and reports 22 errors and 89 warnings against existing code, so `npm run lint` exits non-zero and cannot be a gate yet.
-Four of the errors are real defects: `src/components/SupportFooter/index.js:51` and `:55` fall through between `switch` cases; `src/components/NavBar/MegaMenuLink/index.js:11` passes `activeClassName` to a plain DOM element, where it silently does nothing; `src/components/Code/index.js:32` and `:34` render iterated elements without a `key`; `src/components/ImageCrossfade/index.js:12` uses `componentWillReceiveProps`, removed in React 18, so it also blocks phase 3.
-The remaining 18 are cosmetic or already scheduled to disappear: nine unescaped apostrophes, two missing display names, two `react/no-children-prop` and two `set-state-in-effect` reports in code phase 2 deletes, and one unreachable statement in the dead `GridFeature`.
+Lint runs, and reports 15 errors and 68 warnings against existing code, so `npm run lint` exits non-zero and cannot be a gate yet.
+Three of the errors are real: `src/components/NavBar/MegaMenuLink/index.js:11` passes `activeClassName` to a plain DOM element, where it silently does nothing; `src/components/ImageCrossfade/index.js:12` uses `componentWillReceiveProps`, removed in React 18, so it also blocks phase 3; and `src/hooks/useSSRWorkaround.js` sets state directly in an effect.
+The other twelve are cosmetic or die with the dead components: nine unescaped apostrophes, two missing display names, and one unreachable statement in `GridFeature`.
-fix: fix the four defects, verifying each against a build rather than trusting autofix, and take `react/no-unescaped-entities` as a config decision (switching it off is defensible for prose-heavy JSX).
-Leave the rest for phase 2 and phase 3 to remove.
-The 89 warnings are almost entirely unused variables, which the dead-code and phase 2 entries clear in bulk.
+fix: fix the three real ones, verifying each against a build rather than trusting autofix, and take `react/no-unescaped-entities` as a config decision (switching it off is defensible for prose-heavy JSX).
+The 68 warnings are almost entirely unused variables, which the dead-component entry below clears in bulk.
 standalone: no
 context: blocks the CI entry below, since a workflow added now would be red from its first run.
-Four findings were already fixed at source during phase 1: duplicate `default` keys in `Button`, external links opening with `target="_blank"` and no `rel`, a no-op `this.popOverRef;` statement in `Layout`, and conditional hooks in `useActiveId`.
+Six lint findings were fixed at source across phases 1 and 2: duplicate `default` keys in `Button`, external links with no `rel`, a no-op statement in `Layout`, conditional hooks in `useActiveId`, and two more that went with the deleted documentation components.

----

-Three dependency advisories are fixable now, without waiting for the framework upgrade. `sharp` is pinned at ^0.30.1: CVE-2023-4863 in the bundled libwebp needs >=0.32.6, and four 2026 libvips CVEs need >=0.35.0. `lodash` at ^4.17.21 is covered by a `_.template` code-injection advisory and two prototype-pollution advisories, all fixed in 4.18.1. `gatsby-source-git` carries a critical advisory and is not used at all (see the unused-dependency entry below), so deleting it resolves it outright.
-fix: bump `sharp` to ^0.35.x and `lodash` to ^4.18.1, delete `gatsby-source-git`, then rebuild and check the image pipeline, since `sharp` is what `gatsby-plugin-sharp` renders through and a major bump there has historically needed a matching plugin version.
-standalone: yes

----

-Matomo tracks local development traffic into production analytics and ignores Do Not Track while doing it. `gatsby-config.js` sets `dev: process.env.NODE_ENV === 'development'`, which is inverted relative to intent: the plugin's `dev` option means "load tracking scripts even outside production", and its own documentation notes that in that mode all hits are sent as in production and the browser's DNT header is ignored.
-Production is siteId 76 on `webstats.oicr.on.ca`, so every `npm run dev` session pollutes real site statistics.
-fix: set `dev: false`, or gate it behind an explicit opt-in variable (`GATSBY_MATOMO_DEV`) for the rare case of testing tracking locally.
-standalone: yes

----

-Six declared dependencies are unreferenced anywhere in the codebase: `gatsby-source-git` (also a critical advisory), `gatsby-plugin-offline` (the config uses `gatsby-plugin-remove-serviceworker` instead, so the two are contradictory intentions and only the removal is wired up), `gatsby-plugin-image`, `lodash.find`, `lodash-webpack-plugin` (never wired into the webpack config), and `@babel/plugin-proposal-export-default-from` (the repo has no Babel config file at all). `gatsby-plugin-algolia` is referenced only inside a commented-out config block.
-fix: delete all six. `gatsby-plugin-algolia` and the rest of the search stack go with `roadmap.md` § Phase 2, along with `src/templates/documentation/utils.js`, which is the only file importing the full `lodash` package; that leaves `lodash.startcase` in `gatsby-node.js` as the only lodash dependency, so no rewrite of the `findIndex` call is needed if phase 2 lands first.
-standalone: yes

----

-`gatsby-config.js` requires `dotenv` at its first line, but `dotenv` is not declared in `package.json`.
-It resolves today only because Gatsby depends on it transitively, so a Gatsby upgrade that drops or hoists it differently breaks environment loading, and the failure appears as missing environment variables rather than a missing module.
-fix: add `dotenv` to `dependencies` explicitly.
-Gatsby 5 loads `.env.<NODE_ENV>` itself, so check whether the manual `require` is still needed at all before keeping it.
-standalone: yes

 ---